phyletica/SumTimes/doc/source/intro/background.rst

 of trees.
 By "multiple," I mean samples collected from multiple Bayesian phylogenetic analyses, potentially of different datasets with completely different taxa.
-In other words, you will want to compare the age of nodes in different trees.
+In other words, you will be comparing the age of nodes in *different* trees.
 How |sumtimes|_ does this is very similar to how it :ref:`compares nodes within a tree<within-tree-comparisons>`.